ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

 **Verify your authorizer configuration**

 12. In a different browser tab, return to your Wild Rydes application and  sign-in if you're not already signed in.
 After signing in, you should be redirected to */app*.

-Open your [browser's developer console](https://support.airtable.com/hc/en-us/articles/232313848-How-to-open-the-developer-console) and browse to the console log output section.
+12. Open your <a href="https://support.airtable.com/hc/en-us/articles/232313848-How-to-open-the-developer-console" target="_blank">browser's developer console</a> and browse to the console log output section.

 13. Look for the console log to say **Cognito User Identity Token:** and a long string beneath the message.